vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

    - Note the **Logs ingestion URI** (e.g., `https://<dce-name>.<region>.ingest.monitor.azure.com`) and **DCE Resource ID** from the DCE properties (e.g., `/subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Insights/dataCollectionEndpoints/ProxyMonitorDCE`).

 3. **Create a Data Collection Rule (DCR)**:
    - The DCR must be configured for the Logs Ingestion API to support custom logs sent via HTTP.
-If the **Logs Ingestion** data source is unavailable in the Azure portal, use one of the following methods to create the DCR.
+Since the **Logs Ingestion** data source may not be available in the Azure portal, use one of the following methods to create the DCR.

    **Option 1: Create DCR via ARM Template**:
    - Save the following ARM template as `dcr-template.json`: